 Science

-Subject Leader: Mrs Dann
+Subject Leader: Mrs Whitney

 Science at Airedale Infant School aims to develop children’s curiosity and introduce them to the true wonder of the world around them.
 Science develops children’s independence and ways of working, to enable them to make sense of the world in which they live, through investigation and using and applying their scientific skills.